chadbeaudin/velotron_converter/README.md

    - After installation, in the app config screen scroll to the bottom and click the "Add another Path, Port, Variable, Label or Device" link
    - Add set the following:
      - Config Type: Path
-     - Name: Monitor Directory
+     - Name: `MONITOR_PATH`
-     - Container Path: /veloMonitor
+     - Container Path: `/veloMonitor`
-     - Host Path: /mnt/user/veloMonitor (or the path to the share you created in Unraid)
+     - Host Path: `/mnt/user/veloMonitor` (or the path to the share you created in Unraid)
      - Default Value: (this can be left blank)
      - Access Mode: Read/Write
   - Click "Apply" and the container will start.

-## Quick notes / troubleshooting
-- The template must live in the repository under `templates/*.xml` for Community Applications to find it.
-- Make sure the template's `<Repository>` (image) matches `bigtimber/velotron-converter`.
-- If the app does not appear:
-  - Refresh the Community Applications repositories.
-  - Verify the repo is public.
-  - Confirm the template file path is `templates/velotron-converter.xml`.
-  - Check CA logs for errors.

-## Example template location (in this repo)
-- `templates/velotron-converter.xml`

 ## Testing

-A comprehensive test suite is included in the `tests/` directory.
+A test suite is included in the `tests/` directory.

 ### Running Tests